Wikipedia: Trusted source to combat fake news

 In 2017–18, after a barrage of false news reports, both Facebook and YouTube announced they would rely on Wikipedia to help their users evaluate reports and reject false news.
 Noam Cohen, writing in The Washington Post states, "YouTube's reliance on Wikipedia to set the record straight builds on the thinking of another fact-challenged platform, the Facebook social network, which announced last year that Wikipedia would help its users root out 'fake news'."

 Readership

-In February 2014, The New York Times reported that Wikipedia was ranked fifth globally among all websites, stating "With 18 billion page views and nearly 500 million unique visitors a month,...
+In February 2014, The New York Times reported that Wikipedia was ranked fifth globally among all websites, stating "With 18 billion page views and nearly 500 million unique visitors a month, ...
 Wikipedia trails just Yahoo, Facebook, Microsoft and Google, the largest with 1.2 billion unique visitors."
 However, its ranking dropped to 13th globally by June 2020 due mostly to a rise in popularity of Chinese websites for online shopping.
+The website has since recovered its ranking as of April 2022.

 In addition to logistic growth in the number of its articles, Wikipedia has steadily gained status as a general reference website since its inception in 2001.
 The number of readers of Wikipedia worldwide reached 365 million at the end of 2009.
 The Pew Internet and American Life project found that one third of US Internet users consulted Wikipedia.
 In 2011, Business Insider gave Wikipedia a valuation of $4 billion if it ran advertisements.